RAF Waddington: Cold War

-In August 1960, the station developed the sudsmobile technique to lay a 1000 × 30 yd carpet of foam in around a half-hour for a wheels-up landing.
+In August 1960, the station developed the 'sudsmobile' technique to lay a 1000 × 30 yd carpet of foam in around a half-hour for a wheels-up landing.
 Previously it had taken around three hours to lay a foam carpet on the runway.
 An English Electric Canberra from RAF Wyton landed wheels-up on 23 August 1960, with a Handley Page Victor managing the same on 5 December 1960.

-The fiftieth anniversary of the RAF was celebrated at the base on 1 April 1968, mainly because the RAF's last flying Lancaster was based at the airfield from the mid-1960s until 1970, when moved temporarily to Hendon.
+The fiftieth anniversary of the Royal Air Force was celebrated at the base on 1 April 1968, mainly because the RAF's last flying Lancaster was based at the airfield from the mid-1960s.

 During the Cold War the following squadrons are known to have operated from Waddington.